College Rankings and Surveys

 What does it mean that you don’t participate?

-Every year every college and university in the U.S. is asked by U.S. News to gather extensive information about itself and then send this to U.S. News. is a very burdensome task which yields no benefit to us, and so we do not spend valuable time resources in this way.
+Every year every college and university in the U.S. is asked by U.S. News and World Report to gather extensive information about itself and then send this data to their editors.
+This is a very burdensome task which yields no benefit to us, and so we do not spend valuable time or resources in this way.

-Yet this is how U.S. News gauges the reputation of a school — and the reputation score is perhaps the most heavily-weighted number in their formula.
+Yet this is how U.S. News and World Report calculates the reputation of a school — and the reputation score is perhaps the most heavily-weighted number in their formula.

 At MUM, we do not return these booklets.